Topological invariance of Liouville structures for taut foliations and Anosov flows: Introduction

-While this construction depends on the contact approximations $\xi_\pm$, it can be shown to be independent of the choices of $\widetilde{\alpha}$, $\beta$, and $\epsilon$ (provided that $\epsilon$ is small enough), up to Liouville homotopy.
-In order to obtain remove the dependence on the choice of contact approximations, we restrict to a class of foliations that we refer to as \emph{admissible}.
+While this construction seemingly depends on the contact approximations $\xi_\pm$, it can be shown to be independent of the choices of $\widetilde{\alpha}$, $\beta$, and $\epsilon$ (provided that $\epsilon$ is small enough), up to Liouville homotopy.
+In order to remove the dependence on the choice of contact approximations, we will use that hypertaut $C^1$-foliations have ``enough attracting holonomy'':

-\begin{defnintro} A coorientable foliation $\mathcal{F}$ on $M$ is \textbf{admissible} if it is $C^1$, it has no closed leaves, and every minimal set (closed set saturated by leaves) of $\mathcal{F}$ contains a Sacksteder curve, i.e., a curve with linear holonomy. \end{defnintro}
+\begin{propintro} Let $\mathcal{F}$ be a cooriented $C^1$-foliation on $M$.
+Then $\mathcal{F}$ is hypertaut if and only if it has no closed leaves, and every minimal set (closed set saturated by leaves) has a curve with attracting holonomy. \end{propintro}

+This proposition is a consequence of a deep result of Deroin--Kleptsyn--Navas~\cite{DKN07}; see Section~\ref{sec:hypertaut} below for a proof.
+It is an extension to $C^1$-foliations of a classical result of Sacksteder, which holds for $C^2$-foliations with holonomy; the additional hypertautness hypothesis compensates for the lower regularity.

-In particular, admissible foliations are not foliations without holonomy.
-In general, the contact approximations in the above construction of a Liouville structure on $[-1,1] \times M$ depends on various choices, and uniqueness can fail for general $C^0$-foliations.
-On the other hand, for admissible foliations of class at least $C^2$, they are unique by~\cite{V16}, and the Liouville structure described in Construction~\ref{construction} does not depend on the choices made in the construction, up to homotopy.
-We will extend this result to $C^1$-foliations in Proposition~\ref{prop:welldef} below.
+In general, the contact approximations to foliations depend on various choices, and uniqueness can fail for general $C^1$-foliations, especially in the presence of closed leaves.
+On the other hand, for hypertaut foliations of class at least $C^2$, they are unique by~\cite{V16}, and the Liouville structure described in Construction~\ref{construction} does not depend on the choices made in the construction, up to homotopy.
+We will extend this result to hypertaut $C^1$-foliations in Proposition~\ref{prop:welldef} below.